kylegilman/video-embed-thumbnail-generator/readme.txt

 * `autohide="true/false"` specify whether to autohide the control bar after a few seconds.
 * `playbutton="true/false"` turns the big play button overlay in the middle of the video on or off.
 * `streamtype="live/recorded/DVR"` I honestly don't know what this is for.
-* `scalemode="letterbox/none/stretch/zoom"` If the video display size isn’t the same as the video file, this determines how the video will be scaled.
+* `scalemode="letterbox/none/stretch/zoom"` If the video display size isn't the same as the video file, this determines how the video will be scaled.
 * `backgroundcolor="#rrggbb"` set the background color to whatever hex code you want.
 * `configuration="http://www.example.com/config.xml"` Lets you specify all these flashvars in an XML file.
 * `skin="http://www.example.com/skin.xml"` Completely change the look of the video player. <a href="http://www.longtailvideo.com/support/jw-player/jw-player-for-flash-v5/14/building-skins">Instructions here.</a>